Connect with others who understand.

 Written by Sarah Winfrey

-If you or someone you love has been diagnosed with mesothelioma, you may find yourself with questions.
-One of the most common: What is the relationship between mesothelioma and lung cancer?
+If you or someone you love has been diagnosed with mesothelioma, you probably have questions.
+What is the relationship between mesothelioma and lung cancer?
+How are they different?

-These two conditions are related but not identical.
-Although they share some symptoms, diagnostic tests, and treatments, they appear in different locations and have varying risk factors.
+These two forms of cancer are related, but they are different diseases.
+Although they share some symptoms, diagnostic tests, and treatments, they don’t develop in the same locations and they have varying risk factors.
 It’s important to understand the differences between these two conditions so you can seek out the best treatment for yourself or your loved one.

 What Is Mesothelioma?

-Mesothelioma is a form of cancer that occurs in the lining, or mesothelium, of the abdomen and/or chest cavity.
-This lining protects and covers all the abdominal organs.
-The cancer can occur anywhere in the mesothelium but is most common in the lining around the lungs, called the pleura.
-This form of the disease, known as pleural mesothelioma, accounts for 85 percent of mesothelioma cases.
-It can also occur in the lining of the abdominal space (peritoneum) or the lining around the heart (pericardium).
+Mesothelioma is a form of cancer that occurs in the mesothelium, the lining that protects and covers all the abdominal organs and the chest cavity.
+While mesothelioma can develop anywhere in the mesothelium, it is most common in the lining around the lungs, known as the pleura.
+This form, called pleural mesothelioma, accounts for 85 percent of cases.
+It can also occur in the peritoneum (lining of the abdominal cavity) or the pericardium (lining around the heart).

 Is Mesothelioma a Type of Lung Cancer?